thiagosantos1/Movie_Recommender_RBM/README.md

+# Main Idea
+We will build a RBM machine learning model, to recommend a movie to an user, based on what he clamis to like it.
+The idea is that users rate the movies and with this information our model will try to find correlations and then predict a movie which the user may like it.
+* We will use PyTorch for this implementation.

-# Intuition --> Model based on probability.
+# Intuition of RBM machines --> Model based on probability.
 Really interesting

 # PyTorch
 	* For our implementation, we are going to use PyTorch.
 Is a dinymic library, which is really good when using Unsupervised learning